 Dhammayangyi Temple: The Largest

 Dhammayangyi was built by King Narathu, and it’s known for being the “largest of them all”.
-It was built so large because the King came to the throne by assassinating his father and elder brother, and he thought building this largest temple as a way to compensate his sins.
+It was built so large because the King came to the throne by assassinating his father and elder brother, and he thought building this largest temple as a way to compensate for his sins.
 The huge pyramid-shaped Temple dominates Bagan’s skyline on the opposite side of Thatbyinnyu Temple.
 If you think the outside of the building impressed you already, it’s even more majestic when you stroll, barefoot, around the giant corridors inside, and see the magnificent drawings with the naked eye.

 Shwezigon: The Oldest & Grandest

 The Pagoda reminded me so much of the Shwedagon in Yangon, but make no mistake, Shwezigon is much older than Shwedagon and it is considered to be the most significant monument for then- newly found Theravada Buddhism in Bagan.
 It’s located close to Nyaung-U’s city center and away from the rest of the famous Temples in Old Bagan.
 Yet it’s one of the busiest because it is believed that the temple is the most “effective”.
-Every day, thousands of worshiper come and pray, while the markets on the four sides of the temple make it more crowded.
+Every day, thousands of worshipers come and pray, while the markets on the four sides of the temple make it more crowded.

 Gawdawpalin Temple: The Temple of Forgiveness